bflaven/BlogArticlesExamples/markdown-memo-for-a-Goldfish-Memory-with-buffer-full/README.md

 <a id="markdown_5"></a>
 ### Images
+The reference here is different.
 Here is an image with a link and an alt message for the image:

 ```
 [![The good and small "Zambian" guide for WordPress.
 How to run a News Website with WordPress?](cover_book-small-guide-zambia-wordpress-running-news-website_400x640.png)](https://www.amazon.com/dp/B08645F8DZ/)